mlDaddy/Calculator_API_Backend/Readme.md

 - Clone github repo
 - Start Django app in a manner similar to the one used previously on local machine.
 - Test using Postman (You may have to change the urls in previousely imported json file)
+- Make sure you turn off your EC2 instance once you are done to avoid billing.

 # Deployment using Docker
 - Installing Docker on Ubuntu (Local or EC2 wherever you are trying to Deploy your api)